Dear BLCF Friends,

 Welcome to our Sunday Morning Praise and Worship Service, here at BLCF.
-Several years ago some of you may recall seeing the 2017 Stuart Hazeldine movie, The Shack, Christian film, based on the William P. Young’s 2007 novel of the same title.
+Several years ago some of you may recall seeing the 2017 Stuart Hazeldine movie, The Shack, a Christian film, based on William P. Young’s 2007 novel of the same title.
 The Shack dealt primarily with the topics of how the Godhead or Trinity of God deals with pain and suffering among Christians, and the nature of the love that God has for us in times of darkness and tribulation.

 For the lesson today, I would like to talk about similarities and differences between the Trinity of God, sometimes referred to as the Godhead, and another trinity, namely the trinity of the human race.
 Yes, there is a trinity aspect of people, though not quite the same as the trinity of God.
-While one trinity is not widely known, or at the least spoken about, particularly in the context of the other.
+While one trinity, (of humanity) is not widely known, or at the least spoken about, particularly in the context of the other.
 And the other Trinity, (of God), though spoken about frequently, is often misunderstood.

 Hopefully, by the end of this lesson, we will have better knowledge and understanding of both trinities, particularly how the two relate to each other.

 Let us begin with the one that is more frequently spoken about by Christians and frequently misunderstood, which is the Trinity of God.
-This Trinity is used to describe three Divine aspects or expressions of God: the Father/Creator, the Son/Word-made-flesh and the Holy Spirit.
+This Trinity is used to describe three Divine aspects or expressions of God: the Father/Creator, the Son/Word-made-flesh, and the Holy Spirit.
 It is here that we often encounter some controversy amongst various denominations of the Christian Church, as well as criticism from those who challenge the Christian faith as monotheistic.